Fox Beanie | Foxtail Pattern | Hand Knit Wool Beanie

 How much of a pay cut does the knitter get?

 We are not sharing numbers, because that would require giving you an understanding of our entire production cycle, including admin time, marketing, recruiting, packaging, shipping and so on.
+But every knitter is happy with the pay (otherwise they wouldn't have worked with us), and they know the brand, the website, and the final price.

-Why are the beanies rolled up above the ears
+Why are the beanies above the ear?

+Our beanies are knit without a tag, so you may fold it once, twice, or even roll it up.
+We personally like the twice-folded style the best, and push that look most often in our marketing.
 The history of the fold is, in short, that the laboring man would need some flexibility in headwear.
 When you need to hear, or if the sun pokes out, you fold it up.
 When the weather roughens, you fold it back up.
 It's sort of like zipping down your jacket when the sun peaks out.